Pratikshinde55/jenkins-aws-web-deployment/README.md

 ![Screenshot 2024-04-13 183152](https://github.com/Pratikshinde55/Jenkins/assets/145910708/ab9e56bb-0593-48ee-a313-d32a479a7a0e)

-Now we need run 1st time manually job i my case name of job is GitHubjob1, after 1st time we run that job automatically run when new code updated on gitHub.
+Now we need run 1st time manually job in my case name of job is GitHubjob1, after 1st time we run that job automatically run when new code updated on gitHub.

-Click on Build now button of jenkins of Githubjob1
+Click on Build now button of Jenkins of Githubjob1

-All set-up is done now i can change in code as developer from local laptop using Git Bash app and commit that code, After commit new code automatically push to gitHub by Hooks & whenever that new code go to GitHub, On jenkins Job2 named as GitHubjob1 is automatically run using Poll SCM trigger.
+All set-up is done now I can change in code as developer from local laptop using Git-Bash app and commit that code, After commit new code automatically push to
+GitHub by Hooks & whenever that new code go to GitHub, On Jenkins Job2 named as GitHubjob1 is automatically run using Poll SCM trigger.

 ### Step-4: [On Browser]

-Now check connect webserver from browser for view webpage or content:
+Now check connect Webserver from browser for view Webpage or Content:

 Public Ip of instance in my case public ip of EC2 is - "http://52.66.237.252/"

  - Note :

-  EC2 instance inbound rule must allow port no 80 that is http:
+  EC2 Instance Inbound rule must allow port no 80 that is http:

 ![Screenshot 2024-04-13 184308](https://github.com/Pratikshinde55/Jenkins/assets/145910708/90e71a4f-b593-4a2c-8246-cd6c69c2bade)

  - Note:

-Whenever New webpage (code from developer to GitHub) comes then Jenkins job work and new webpage come by Fully Automation no need to manual update or Build job again and again:
+Whenever New Webpage (code from developer to GitHub) comes then Jenkins job work and new webpage come by Fully Automation no need to manual update or Build job again and again:

 ![image](https://github.com/Pratikshinde55/Jenkins/assets/145910708/c726e158-b74f-451b-9413-c79644f805ac)